LouisGuo123/y12-comp-sci-ia/README.md

 ## Usage

-The project is built using [Vite] (https://github.com/vitejs/vite).
+The project is built using [Vite](https://github.com/vitejs/vite).
 To set up the project, run the following commands:
 ```
 yarn install
 yarn dev